Red X iconGreen tick iconYellow tick icon

 Psycolloquy 2017

-The 2017 Psycolloquy's keynote presenter is Dr Sylvia Nissen from the Department of Political Science and International Relations at the University of Canterbury.
+The 2017 Psycolloquy's keynote presenter was Dr Sylvia Nissen from the Department of Political Science and International Relations at the University of Canterbury.
 Dr Nissen will present her keynote address titled: "The politics of disengagement: Young people, participation and the 2017 election".

 Dr Nissen completed her doctorate earlier this year in student political action Aotearoa and received the Kate Sheppard Memorial Prize for her research.
 Her post-doctoral work is on the project CYCLES (Children & Youth Lifestyles Evaluation Study), which examines the attitudes and aspirations of young people across the world.
 Dr Nissen's presentation will look at some dominant approaches for explaining youth political participation, and discuss what these theories can tell us about the rise of Jacinda Arden, the fallout from Meriria Turei's confession, and an almost universally discounted $11 billion hole in a budget.